What are they?

 How can I find out more about placing a conservation easement on my property?

-Contact a qualified land trust or conservancy, such as the Piedmont Environmental Council or the Northern Virginia Conservation Trust (NVCT).
+Contact a qualified land trust or conservancy, such as the Northern Virginia Conservation Trust (NVCT).
 The NVCT owns conservation easements on several properties on Little Hunting Creek, and can explain conservation easements, land donation, and other ways of preserving land.